 Rediscovered Masterpiece: The Ford Foundation

-Anticipating many of today’s environmental and workplace issues, the 41-year-old Ford Foundation Building is remarkably prescient civic architecture.
+Anticipating many of today’s environmental and workplace issues, the 41-year-old Ford Foundation Building, by Kevin Roche John Dinkeloo and Associates, remains a remarkably prescient piece of civic architecture.

 Do you have a great but overlooked building, public space, or room in your city?
 Tell us about it.

 When people talk about midcentury office buildings in New York City, two projects tend to hog the limelight.
 The Seagram Building and Lever House, Park Avenue’s neighboring icons of the International Style, certainly deserve their renown.
 But their impact has been dulled by the dozens of inferior glass-and-steel skyscrapers that have taken over the city in the subsequent decades; what was innovative about those austere towers now seems commonplace.
 People who know their architecture history may point to the CBS Building, Eero Saarinen’s dark-granite-clad monolith a few avenues away, which is less familiar but also, arguably, less successful.
 Head a dozen blocks southeast, however, to a nondescript stretch of East 42nd Street just west of Tudor City, and you will find an often overlooked masterpiece of commercial architecture, a building that succeeds both as a corporate headquarters and as a civic monument, and one that seems as relevant today as when it was built 41 years ago.